-Centrally located in Southampton, PA and serving Philadelphia, Bucks, and Montgomery Counties, the Kole Plastic Surgery Center Center performs facelifts for patients desiring plastic surgery.
+Centrally located in Southampton, PA and serving Philadelphia, Bucks, and Montgomery Counties, The Kole Plastic Surgery Center performs facelifts for patients desiring plastic surgery.

 A facelift, or rhytidectomy, is a surgical procedure to improve visible signs of aging in the face and neck.
 It will reshape the lower two-thirds of the face.
 It can tighten the skin and the underlying slack muscles to improve cheek, jowl, and neck contour.
 It is one of the most popular forms of facial plastic surgery.
 It’s most often performed on a patient over age 40 to rejuvenate the appearance.